Radiation for Dogs

 You may hear your veterinarian talk about a “dose” of radiation, but it doesn’t have quite the same meaning as a dose of a drug.

-In radiation therapy, the amount of radiation administered over the course of all treatments is what is called a “dose.”
+In radiation therapy, the amount of radiation administered throughout all treatments is called a “dose.”
 The unit used in radiation therapy is called the gray (Gy).

 The amount of radiation given at each treatment is called a fraction.
-So, your dog will get a certain dose of radiation over the course of therapy, given in fractions at each treatment.
+So, your dog will get a certain dose of radiation throughout therapy, given in fractions at each treatment.

 Smaller Fractions = Fewer Side Effects for Curative Therapy